 What Building Projects Are Exempt From The Fees?

 Residential projects with 500 or less square footage of additional assessable area are exempt.
 Additionally, fees are provided for by Government Code on certain structures, including structures that are tex exempt and used exclusively for religious purposes, private full-time day schools as described in Education Code Sections 48222, and structures owned and occupied by a governmental agency.
 If you are replacing a structure destroyed by a disaster, you may be exempt from fees.
-Residential Senior Housing (as designated by the project's CC&Rs) will be assessed at the Level I Commercial rate.
 For further information on exemptions, demolition credits, senior housing reduced fee, and refunds, contact the District.

 What If Construction Is Not Started?
 Are There Refunds?